 CouponAlbum displays expiration dates clearly next to the promo codes -- a helpful touch when you're shopping for deals.
 They have codes for most hotel chains.
 Some of the coupon codes copy automatically, then open the page to which they apply.
 You can hit paste (Control+V) to complete the discount.
 The site also offers free subscriptions to a weekly newsletter that delivers updates to your email box.

 02 of 08

 A number of major airlines are included here, as well as CityPass, Choice Hotels and Club Med.
 You'll notice a little yellow box labeled "soon" on some of the pages.
 This is a direct link to some offer that is about to expire.
 It can be distracting when that offer is not travel-related.
 When there isn't an active deal working, they simply link you to the company's web site.
 The best results come from clicking the "redeem coupon" links.

 03 of 08

-There's no dedicated travel page here, so you'll need to have some vendors in mind and then search the huge database to see if there are postings that you can use.
+There's no dedicated travel page here, and the site itself is rather ugly.
+Be prepared to search the huge database to see if there are postings that you can use.
 However, a quick glance at the many companies posted here includes many major travel companies, such as Air France, Embassy Suites Hotels, Thrifty Car Rental and Wyndham Hotels.
-They claim to have codes for more than 2,200 stores and companies and the stated mission here is to "have absolutely the best coupon code database on the Internet."Continue to 5 of 10 below.
+They claim to have codes for more than 2,200 stores and companies and the stated mission here is to "have absolutely the best coupon code database on the Internet."

 Here you'll find a lengthy list of discounts and links to the pages where they are offered.
 Although space is provided for expiration dates, many of the fields are filled with question marks.
 In many cases, this might mean the deal is ongoing, with no posted end date.
 The primary focus is hotel reservations, car rentals, airline tickets and luggage.
 You'll also find a separate list of coupon deals for the United Kingdom.
-On that list, travel deals are not separated from the other offers.
+On that list, travel deals are not separated from the other offers.Continue to 5 of 8 below.

 07 of 08

 This is a popular couponing site that claims to have offers from 65,000 stores.
 The linked page includes a "top 100" list of travel products, including offers from Enterprise, Hotels.com, Expedia, Hilton, Orbitz and Greyhound.
 On some entries, when you move your cursor over the coupon, a message appears asking you to copy the promotional code and move to the page where it can be used with one simple click.
-Others are simple links to vendor pages.Continue to 9 of 10 below.
+Others are simple links to vendor pages.

 Featured brands here include Orbitz, OneTravel and Booking Buddy.
 "Deal Pros" here will post current coupon links and helpful suggestions for saving money not only on travel but also gear and many purchase categories.
 You can sign up for the Savings.com newsletter to stay abreast of all the updates they offer to their deal pages.
 It's also possible to flag good deals with a "thumbs up" and write comments about how your purchases take shape.